m-ringler/czicheck/CziCheckSharp.Tests/README.md

 ## Overview

-The tests validate that the C# wrapper correctly calls the native `libczicheckc` library and properly handles validation results.
+The tests verify that the C# wrapper correctly calls the native `libczicheckc` library and properly handles validation results.
 The test suite includes:

 - **CziCheckerTests.cs** - Unit tests for the CziChecker class functionality
 - **SampleCziTests.cs** - Integration tests that validate actual CZI files against expected results